-- CO2 emission factors of for fossil gasoline, diesel oil, bioethanol and biodiesel: The emission factors are adopted from Switzerland's GHG inventory (FOEN 2018) (see Table 3-5 and Table 3-6 in chp.
-3.2.4.1). - CO2 emission factor for natural gas: emission factor corresponds to the IPCC default value (IPCC 2006). - CO2 emission factors of biogas: Since 2013, Liechtenstein produces biogas from sewage gas treatment and uses a part of this biogas in road transportation.
-The emission factors are equal to natural gas. - CO2 emission factors of vegetable oil: In the past, there was one distributor in Liechtenstein who imported biofuels in the years 2007-2009, mixed them with other fuel types and then sold the fuel.
+- CO2 emission factors for fossil gasoline, diesel oil, bioethanol and biodiesel: The emission factors are adopted from Switzerland's road transportation model (FOEN 2020a) (see Table 3-5 and Table 3-6 in chp.
+3.2.4.1), which is applied in Switzerland's GHG inventory.
+The fleet composition of Liechtenstein is very similar to Switzerland.
+Accordingly, in Liechtenstein's inventory a weighted average emission factor from all vehicle categories in Switzerland (passenger cars, light duty vehicles, motorcycles, heavy duty vehicles, buses, coaches) is used for each fuel type. - CO2 emission factor for natural gas: emission factor corresponds to the IPCC default value (IPCC 2006). - CO2 emission factors for biogas: Since 2013, Liechtenstein produces biogas from sewage gas treatment and uses a part of this biogas in road transportation.
+The emission factors are equal to natural gas. - CO2 emission factors for vegetable oil: In the past, there was one distributor in Liechtenstein who imported biofuels in the years 2007-2009, mixed them with other fuel types and then sold the fuel.
 The emission factor is assumed to be identical to conventional diesel.
 In 2010, the production of biofuels ceased.
 Note that this is not considered to be a "production of biofuels" and thus in CRF Table 1A(b) there is only data provided for import and export of the biogenic compounds of the fuel.
 The fuel was based on recycling of waste vegetable oil consisting mainly of canola.
 A small fraction of fossil diesel oil was added to the vegetable fuel.
 The fossil fraction is contained in the diesel sold and therefore has not to be accounted again.
-The biogenic fraction is not reported under 1A3b but under Memo items "biomass" for respective years (see Annex A8.3, Table A - 6, IDP No 27, ARR 2013/34).
+The biogenic fraction is not reported under 1A3b but under Memo items "biomass" for respective years.
 Please note that this holds only for emissions from vegetable oil.
 CO2 emissions of biofuels (bioethanol and biodiesel) are reported under 1.A.3.b under biomass, but are not accounted in that category.
-Thus, they are not part of the totals presented in Table 1s1, cell B23, but instead under Memo items Table1s2, cell B33. - The CO2 emission factor for lubricants (used in a blend with gasoline for motorcycles) stems from the IPCC 2006 Guidelines (IPCC 2006).
+Thus, they are not part of the totals presented in Table 1s1, cell B23, but instead under Memo items Table1s2, cell B33.

+- The CO2 emission factor for lubricants (used in a blend with gasoline for motorcycles) stems from the IPCC 2006 Guidelines (IPCC 2006).